-- Unless otherwise provided below, communications with Chambers shall be by letter filed on ECF.
+- i.
+Unless otherwise provided below, communications with Chambers shall be by letter filed on ECF.
 Letters seeking relief (consistent with S.D.N.Y.
 Local Rules and the S.D.N.Y.
 Electronic Case Filing Rules and Instructions) should be filed as letter-motions on ECF, not ordinary letters. - ii.
 Letters may not exceed three pages in length (exclusive of exhibits or attachments) without prior permission from the Court. - iii.
 Copies of correspondence between counsel shall not be sent to the Court or filed on ECF except as exhibits to an otherwise properly filed document. - iv.
 Any request for relief shall be accompanied by a statement as to whether the opposing party consents to the requested relief and, if not, the reasons given by the adversary for refusing to consent. - b.
 Telephone Calls.
-Telephone calls to Chambers should be reserved for urgent matters.
-In such situations, call Chambers at (212) 805-0190.
+Chambers is not accepting telephone calls at this time.
 Technical questions pertaining to ECF filings should be directed to the ECF Help Desk at helpdesk@nysd.uscourts.gov or (212) 805-0800. - c.
 Faxes.
 Faxes to Chambers are not permitted without express prior permission. - d.
 Hand Deliveries.
 Hand-delivered mail should be left with the Court Security Officers at the Worth Street entrance (200 Worth Street, New York, NY 10007) of the Daniel Patrick Moynihan United States District Courthouse.
 If the hand-delivered letter is urgent and requires the Court's immediate attention, ask the Court Security Officers to notify Chambers that an urgent package has arrived that needs to be retrieved by Chambers staff immediately.